 How will you be assessed? 如何評核

 The School schedules an annual Sino-Lusophone Trade Relations Examination Board which considers all student academic profiles and agrees classifications and progression routes.
-Modules are assessed by a combination of coursework, presentation and final examinations.
+Subejcts are assessed by a combination of coursework, presentation and final examinations.
 Clear guidance on coursework requirement is given, emphasising approaches to coursework of various types and how to avoid plagiarism, together with rules and procedures.
-Examinations are typically of a three hour paper undertaken in the May/June diet of exams.
+Examinations are typically of a three hour paper undertaken in the end of the first semester (Dec/Jan) and in the end of the second semester (May/June).
 Examination papers will be reviewed by an Internal Moderator and then by External Examiners.
 All exam papers go through a moderation marking procedure.
 All fail scripts together with a representative sample of intermediate scripts are sent to the External Examiners for quality control.
-Undergraduates have an opportunity to take supplementary exam and if they fail again, they have to re‐sit the failed modules.
+Undergraduates have an opportunity to take supplementary exam and if they fail again, they have to re-sit the failed subjects.

 How is the programme structured? 課程架構

 Teaching language - Portuguese/English;

 Mode - Day time sessions only.

 Learning Module Code